Oblivious Fronthaul-Constrained Relay for a Gaussian Channel: Introduction

+We further discuss the oblivious relay and focus our attention on the quantization process.
+We examine simpler quantizers which can be implemented by the standard Lempel-Ziv algorithm instead of source coding.
+The performance of such quantizers that are optimal relative to an entropy constraint was studied for a wide class of memoryless sources (e.g. \cite{h.gishj.n.pierce1968},\cite{p.nollr.zelinski1978} and \cite{n.farvardinj.w.modestino1984}).
+Notwithstanding, it is interesting to investigate the effect of such a constraint on the relay operation.

+\textit{Our Contribution:} In this paper, we provide a further generalization of the GIB for the case of a frequency selective additive Gaussian channel (some preliminary results were presented in~\cite{a.homrim.pelegs.shamai2016}).
+We find the reliable information rate that can be achieved in this setting, and to that end employ Gaussian bottleneck results \cite{bib.gib_information} combined with Shannon's incremental frequency approach \cite{bib.shannon_basic}.
+The incremental approach leads to a clear solution for the frequency-selective channel setting.
+Analysis of frequency-flat channels and MMSE optimization was reported in \cite{siddhart2011} and \cite{siddhart2006}.
+Furthermore, in Section~\ref{sec:finite_entropy} we present lower and upper bounds for the mutual information between the transmitter and the receiver when the entropy constraint is placed on the relay.

-The reminder of this paper is organized as follows.
-Section~\ref{sec:GIB} provides the required background and definitions for the GIB.
-In Section~\ref{sec:quantization_alternatives} we look into quantization alternatives.
-In Section~\ref{sec:inifinte_GIB}, we review the main results relevant to frequency-flat channel from \cite{bottleneck_explain,bib.shannon_basic} and present the new derivation for frequency selective channel and infinite-processing-time.
-Numerical results are provided in Section~\ref{sec:simulation}, conclusions and future discussions on ~\ref{sec:conclusions}. \textit{Notation:} We use boldface letters for column vectors and sequences.
-The expectation operator is denoted by $E$ and we follow the notation of \cite{bib.cover_and_thomas} for entropy $H(\cdot)$, differential entropy $h(\cdot)$, and mutual information $I(\cdot;\cdot)$.
-Furthermore, $[x]^+\triangleq \max{\{x,0\}}$.
-All logarithms are natural.
+The remainder of this paper is organized as follows: Section~\ref{sec:sys_model} provides the system model.
+Section~\ref{sec:prelim} outlines preliminaries in which we summarize quantization alternatives (\ref{sec:Quantization_alternatives}), demonstrate the advantages of stochastic quantizers (\ref{sec:advantage_stchostis_quantizer}), show that the optimal transmitting scheme dictates independent $z_i$ (\ref{sec:independent_zi_for_optimal_performance}), provide the required background and definitions for the GIB (\ref{sec:GIB}) and review the classical water-pouring method (\ref{sec:classical_water_pouring}).
+In Section~\ref{sec:inifinte_GIB}, we review the main results relevant to frequency-flat channels from \cite{bottleneck_explain,bib.shannon_basic} and present the new derivation for frequency selective channels and infinite-processing-time.
+Section~\ref{sec:finite_entropy} is dedicated to the finite entropy quantizer.
+Further derivations and proofs can be found in Section~\ref{sec:proves}.
+Conclusions and proposals for future work are found in Section~\ref{sec:conclusions}.

+\textit{Notation:} $X$ is a random variable. $x$ is a realization of a random variable.
+We use boldface letters for column vectors and sequences.
+The expectation operator is denoted by $E[\cdot]$ and we follow the notation of \cite{bib.cover_and_thomas} for entropy $H(\cdot)$, differential entropy $h(\cdot)$, and mutual information $I(\cdot;\cdot)$.
+A probability mass/distribution function is denoted by $P(\cdot)$ or $p(\cdot)$, respectively.
+All logarithms are natural and the unit of information is nats unless stated otherwise.